-This program covers members who are eligible to receive covered major organ and tissue transplantation including bone marrow, heart, heart/lung, lung, liver, kidney, and other organ transplantation.
-Bone grafts and cornea transplantation services are not eligible for transplant reinsurance coverage but are eligible under the regular inpatient reinsurance program.
+This program covers members who are eligible to receive covered major organ and tissue transplantation including bone marrow, heart, heart/lung, lung, liver, and other organ transplantation.
+Bone grafts, cornea and kidney (beginning October 1, 2009) transplantation services are not eligible for transplant reinsurance coverage but are eligible under the regular inpatient reinsurance program.
 Refer to the AMPM for covered services for organ and tissue transplants.
-Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplants received at a non-AHCCCS contracted facility is paid at the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
+Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplants received at a non-AHCCCS contracted facility is paid the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
 The AHCCCS contracted transplantation rates may be found on the AHCCCS website.
-When a member is referred to a transplant facility for an AHCCCS-covered organ transplant, the Contractor shall notify AHCCCS, Division of Health Care Management, Medical Management Unit.
+The Contractor must notify AHCCCS Division of Health Care Management, Medical Management Unit when a member is referred to a transplant facility for evaluation for an AHCCCS-covered organ transplant.
+In order to qualify for reinsurance benefits, the notification must be received by AHCCCS Medical Management Unit within 30 days of referral to the transplant facility for evaluation,

-Option 1 and Option 2 Transplant Services: Reinsurance coverage for State Only Option 1 and Option 2 members (as described in Section D, Paragraph 2, Eligibility Categories) for transplants received at an AHCCCS contracted facility is paid at the lesser of 100% of the AHCCCS contract amount for the transplantation services rendered, or the Contractor paid amount, less the transplant share of cost.
-For transplants received at a facility not contracted with AHCCCS, payment is made at the lesser of 100% of the lowest AHCCCS contracted amount for the transplantation services rendered, or the Contracted transplantation services rendered, or the Contractor paid amount, less the transplant share of cost.
+Option 1 and Option 2 Transplant Services: Reinsurance coverage for State Only Option 1 and Option 2 members (as described in Section D, Paragraph 2, Eligibility Categories) for transplants received at an

+AHCCCS contracted facility is paid at the lesser of 100% of the AHCCCS contract amount for the transplantation services rendered, or the Contractor paid amount, less the transplant share of cost.
+For transplants received at a facility not contracted with AHCCCS, payment is made at the lesser of 100% of the lowest AHCCCS contracted amount for the transplantation services rendered, or the Contractor paid amount, less the transplant share of cost.
 The AHCCCS contracted transplantation rates may be found on the AHCCCS website.
 When a member is referred to a transplant facility for an AHCCCS-covered organ transplant, the Contractor shall notify AHCCCS, Division of Health Care Management, Medical Management Unit as specified in the AMPM Chapter 300, Policy 310 Attachments A and B, Extended Eligibility Process/Procedure for Covered Solid Organ and Tissue Transplants.